 About “Do Queries”, Google states that “the goal or activity may be to download, to buy, to obtain, to be entertained by, or to interact with a website or app.”
 They are the equivalent to the old notion of the navigational user intent.

-To stress the importance of voice search in the future once again, here’s what the Google Quality Rater guidelines say in the paragraph about Action Device Queries: “It’s very important for mobile phones to accommodate Device Action queries, and we have a high standard for rating these results.” ?
+Mobile devices get a call-out: “It’s very important for mobile phones to accommodate Device Action queries, and we have a high standard for rating these results.”

 “Visit Queries” (called “Visit-in-Person Queries” by Google) signal the intention to find a location nearby.
 People use queries like “Chinese restaurant” or “gas station” to express that intent.
 Some Visit Queries have an unclear intent because a brand can also be a Visit Query, e.g. “Wendy’s” or “Walmart”.